hzi-bifo/scelestial-paper-materials-devel/README.md

 generate synthetic data follows.

 ### Input format:
 Input consists of a matrix with cells as columns and loci as rows.
 Each row starts with the name of the locus.
-Elements of matrix represent sequencing result for one locus and one cell in a 10-state representation.
-Thus matrix elements are one of following cases
+Elements of the matrix represent sequencing results for one locus and one cell in a 10-state representation.
+Thus matrix elements are one of the following cases
 A/A, T/T, C/C, G/G, A/T, A/C, A/G, T/C, T/G, C/G
 Also missing value is represented as `./.`.

 ### Output format:
-The output of scelestial represents the infered evolutionary tree as well as location of samples within the tree.
-The file starts with a number, number of nodes in the infered tree.
+The output of scelestial represents the inferred evolutionary tree as well as the location of samples within the tree.
+The file starts with a number, the number of nodes in the inferred tree.
 Then, for each cell there is a line consists of two numbers and two strings.
 The first number is the id of the node, the second number shows if the node represents a node from the input (1) or not (0).
-Next string shows the original sequence of the sample and the next one is the imputed sequence for the sample.
+The next string shows the original sequence of the sample and the next one is the imputed sequence for the sample.

-After representation of the nodes of the tree, there is a part for representation of the tree itself.
+After the description of the nodes of the tree, there is a part to represent the tree itself.
 For each edge there is a line consists of two endpoints of the edge followed by the length of the edge.

 ## Generating simulated data:
 The simulation is done by simulating an evolutionary tree.
 The tree starts with a node.
 The tree generation is done through some steps (number of steps is defined by --step parameter).
-At each step, a node from evolutionary tree is selected and a child is added to it.
+At each step, a node from the evolutionary tree is selected and a child is added to it.
 Each node has a relative advantage.
 Nodes are selected based on their relative advantages.
-Advantage of a child is defined based on its parent advantage, it increases/dicreases/remains as its parrent with probabilities defined by parameters --aic/--adc/--akc after normalization (division by sum of these values).
-The amount of increament/decrement is defined by --ais and --ads parameters.
+Advantage of a child is defined based on its parent advantage, it increases/decreases/remains as its parent with probabilities defined by parameters --aic/--adc/--akc after normalization (division by sum of these values).
+The amount of increment/decrement is defined by --ais and --ads parameters.

 The tumor simulator accepts a lot of parameters.
 List of parameters are as follows:
 ```
   --sample arg                        number of sampled cells
   --step arg                          number of simulation steps
-  --locus arg                         number of locuses
+  --locus arg                         number of loci
   --aic arg                           advantage increase rate
   --adc arg                           advantage decrease rate
   --akc arg                           advantage keep rate